 Is there a cost to participate?

 The only cost breweries incur is the beer making and the shipping of the samples.
 Entry into the competition is free.
 Entries must be in draft form, and at least 10 liters in size.
 Finalists will be asked to reserve up to 40 liters of the same beer for final judging and the 3-day People's Choice award event, this reserve beer will be purchased by Watering Hole, with a cap of 1100 yen/per liter plus appropriate shipping fees.
+If there is insufficient beer available for the finals, a brewery will be disqualified and the next-place finisher will compete in their place.

 What containers do you accept for beer shipment?